Course of Study

-- The Courses of Study is a multi-year description of coursework from the student’s current to anticipated exit year that is designed to help achieve the student’s desired post-school goal(s).
+- The Course of Study is a multi-year description of coursework from the student’s current to anticipated exit year that is designed to help achieve the student’s desired post-school goal(s).

-- The Courses of Study must align with the postsecondary goals.
+- The Course of Study must align with the postsecondary goals.

-- Courses of Study must be reviewed annually to ensure courses were passed, the student did not drop a course, or to note if the student was not given access to a course.
+- Course of Study must be reviewed annually to ensure courses were passed, the student did not drop a course, or to note if the student was not given access to a course.

-- Review the Courses of Study to ensure it:
+- Review the Course of Study to ensure it: